Alexey Dobrovolsky: Legacy

-Dobrovolsky's ideas had a significant impact on Russian Rodnoverie.
-Most of his ideas became commonplace teachings among the variations of Rodnoverie.
-Though many of these ideas were created by earlier neopagans, Dobrovolsky popularized them for the next generation.
-These ideas include the understanding of the clan system as "Aryan" socialism (national socialism); the counterposing of Slavs and "Judeo-Christians"; various antisemitic ideas, including the introduction of bloody sacrifices by the Jews and the anti-natural activities and "racism" of the Old Testament and modern Jews; the treacherous activities of Prince Vladimir in introducing Christianity; the imminent onset of a new era (the Age of Aquarius), favorable for the Slavs and disastrous for their enemies.
+Dobrovolsky's ideas had a significant influence on Russian Rodnoverie.
+Most of his ideas have become commonplace in Rodnoverie.
+Though many of these ideas were developed by earlier neopagans, Dobrovolsky popularized them for subsequent generation.
+These ideas include the concept of the clan system as "Aryan" socialism (national socialism); the opposition of Slavs and "Judeo-Christians"; various antisemitic ideas, including the introduction of blood sacrifices by Jews and the anti-natural activities and "racism" of the Old Testament and modern Jews; the treacherous activities of Prince Vladimir in introducing Christianity; and the imminent advent of a new era (the Age of Aquarius), favorable to the Slavs and destructive to their enemies.

-Dobrovolsky's idea of an alliance between nationalists and "communist patriots" became the basis for the aspiration of some neopagans for an alliance with "nationally-oriented" communists.
+Dobrovolsky's idea of an alliance between nationalists and "communist patriots" became the basis for some neopagans' desire for an alliance with "nationally-oriented" communists.

-As the ideologue of Slavic national socialism, many prominent neopagans, including extremists, came to Dobrovolsky for initiation and “blessing.”
+As an ideologue of Slavic neo-Nazism, many prominent neopagans, including extremists, came to Dobrovolsky for initiation and "blessing".

-Dobrovolsky's follower A. M. Aratov, director of the Russkaya Pravda publishing house, wrote about the onset of the "Era of Russia" and the imminent end of Christianity and Judaism.
+Dobrovolsky's follower A. M. Aratov, director of the Russkaya Pravda publishing house, wrote about the advent of the "Era of Russia" and the imminent end of Christianity and Judaism.